 Group size: min.
-3 Persons (all the tour dates are guaranteed with a minimum group size of only three persons)
+2 Persons (all the tour dates are guaranteed with a minimum group size of only two persons)

 € 390 for single room supplement (only for hotel accommodation, for lodge overnight stays during the trek, especially during the high season, single accommodation is not available)

 - Flight Kathmandu-Pokhara-Kathmandu and 15kg free luggage